 - 1. Level landings are required where pedestrians perform turning maneuvers.
-Running and cross slopes cannot exceed 2%. - 2.
+Running and cross slopes cannot exceed 2.1%. - 2.
 Ramps must be contained within the crosswalk (excludes flares). - 3.
-Flares between ramps can have a minimum curb height of 2" to meet compliance. - 4.
+Flares between ramps can have a minimum curb height of 2 inches to meet compliance. - 4.
 Slopes indicated are maximum slopes and cannot be exceeded. - 5.
 To avoid chasing grade, the curb ramp length need not exceed 15 feet.
-If ramp is 15 feet long and the running slope is 10% that is okay.
+If ramp is 15 feet long and the running slope is 10.0% that is okay.
 However, if full compliance can be met by increasing ramp to another foot or two consider doing so.
-This does NOT mean that you have to maintain the 8.33% for 15 feet nor does it mean that you can make the ramp shorter than 15 feet with a steep grade.
+This does NOT mean that you must maintain the 8.3% for 15 feet nor does it mean that you can make the ramp shorter than 15 feet with a steep grade.
 Also, the grade must be constant for the 15 (or more) feet.
-For example, an elevation change of 1.5 feet in 15 feet must be a constant 10% slope and cannot be broken into a 5-foot section of 5% and a 10-foot section of 12.5%. - 6.
-Detectable Warnings should only be used at commercial garage entrances/exits that have audible and visual warnings. - 7.
-Remember the "as a rule of thumb", grades measured perpendicular to the curb ramp must meet ALL grade requirements, but grades measured parallel to road can exceed maximum slopes, but NOT exceed road grades. - 8.
-The 2 foot smart level that is used to measure accessible features should be calibrated daily before use, if there is a temperature change, or if the level is dropped.
+For example, an elevation change of 1.5 feet in 15 feet must be a constant 10.0% slope and cannot be broken into a 5-foot section of 5.0% and a 10-foot section of 12.5%. - 6.
+Detectable Warning Surfaces should only be used at commercial garage entrances/exits that have audible and visual warnings. - Remember "as a rule of thumb", grades measured perpendicular to the curb ramp must meet ALL grade requirements, but grades measured parallel to road can exceed maximum slopes, but NOT exceed road grades. - 8.
+As a practice, the City of Charlotte uses a 2 foot digital level to measure accessible features.
+The level should be calibrated per the manufacturer's guidelines.
+To help prevent measuring errors, the level should be calibrated before each use, or after a heavy impact of fluctuations in temperatures.